prince2004patel/web/README.md

 # Dance Academy Website

 Welcome to the Dance Academy website project!
-This web application is built using Node.js, MongoDB, Pug, and CSS to create a platform for dance enthusiasts to explore, learn, and connect.it first time to use frontend, backend and database in this small project
+This web application is built using Node.js, MongoDB, Pug, and CSS to create a platform for dance enthusiasts to explore, learn, and connect.it first time to use frontend, backend and database in this small project and give website name on my friend name./*** Nakul's Dance Academy ***/

 ## Features

 - **Navigation Bar:** The website includes a user-friendly navigation bar with links to essential sections like Home, About, and Contact Us.